-WIFI performance can vary widely due to physical impediments.
-Things such as thick walls, metal structures and trees all interfere with Wi-Fi.
-Please visit the OIT WIFI map to see where coverage is located.
-OIT is committed to improving Wi-Fi networking on campus by enhancing coverage.
-However, in some cases it may be more feasible to use wired etherjack service instead of WIFI.
+The WIFI network continues to grow as we connect and improve performance.
+Please visit the IT WiFi map to see where coverage is located.
+OIT is committed to improving WiFi networking on campus by enhancing coverage.
+However, in some cases it may be more feasible to use wired etherjack service instead of WiFi.

 There are more than 5,800 wireless access points deployed on the system.
-The network runs on 802.11n technology and improves rogue Access Point (AP) and intrusion detection, central management operations, guest access services and more.
+The network runs on 802.11n technology and intrusion detection, central management operations, guest access services, and more.